akheron/typera/docs/apiref.md

 `Record<string, string>`, i.e. all header values will be strings.
 If you want to convert them to other types, you probably find the `FromString` codecs from [io-ts-types] useful (e.g. `IntFromString`, `BooleanFromString`, etc.)

-Exact codecs (eg. io-ts functions `strict` & `exact`) are not supported as their property stripping behavior is not compatible with typera's case-preserving logic.
-Regardless, the parsing behavior is logically similar to using exact codecs as `request.headers` will not contain unparsed headers.

 ### `cookies`